rubenmoor/projectzero/ActorComponentInterface.md

 The line `UINTERFACE(meta=(CannotImplementInterfaceInBlueprint))` makes that explicit.

 Following the documentation of C++ interfaces in Unreal, this can be fixed.
+We pay a price, though.
+Staying within the world of C++ has the advantage of the code remaining concise.
+And the conciseness was one of the selling points for the use of interfaces.
+If you need Blueprint support, however, this is how you do it:

-Remove the meta and change the declation in the interface to  the following:
+First, remove the `meta=(CannotImplementInterfaceInBlueprint)` and change the declation in the interface to  the following:

 ```cpp
 UFUNCTION(BlueprintNativeEvent)